Ma Rainey: Legacy and honors

 Rainey was also a fashion icon who pioneered flashy, expensive costuming in her performances, wearing ostrich plumes, satin gowns, sequins, gold necklaces, diamond tiaras, and gold teeth.

 Rainey was inducted into the Blues Foundation's Hall of Fame in 1983 and the Rock and Roll Hall of Fame in 1990.
 In 1994, the U.S. Post Office issued a 29-cent commemorative postage stamp honoring her.
 In 2004, "See See Rider Blues" (performed in 1924) was inducted into the Grammy Hall of Fame and was added to the National Recording Registry by the National Recording Preservation Board of the Library of Congress.

-There was also a small museum opened in Columbus in 2007 to honor Ma Rainey's legacy.
-It is in the very house that she had built for her mother and later lived in from 1935 until her death in 1939.
+In 2007, a small museum dedicated to Ma Rainey opened in Columbus, Georgia, in the house that she had built for her mother and later lived in from 1935 until her death in 1939.

-The first annual Ma Rainey International Blues Festival was held in April 2016 in Columbus, Georgia, near the home that Rainey owned and lived in at the time of her death.
-In 2017, the Rainey-McCullers School of the Arts opened in Columbus, Georgia, named in honor of Rainey and author Carson McCullers.
+The first annual Ma Rainey International Blues Festival was held in April 2016 in Columbus, near the home that Rainey lived in at the time of her death.
+In 2017, the Rainey-McCullers School of the Arts opened in Columbus, named in honor of Rainey and author Carson McCullers.

-In 2023, she was awarded a posthumous Grammy Lifetime Achievement Award.
+In 2023, Rainey was awarded a posthumous Grammy Lifetime Achievement Award.
 The announcement noted her "deep voice and mesmerizing stage presence" and that she, "recorded almost 100 records, many of them national hits that are now part of the American musical canon".

 In popular culture

-Sterling A. Brown wrote the poem "Ma Rainey" in 1932, about how "When Ma Rainey / comes to town" people everywhere would hear her sing.
-In 1981, Sandra Lieb wrote the first full-length book about Rainey, Mother of the Blues: A Study of Ma Rainey.
+Sterling A. Brown wrote the poem "Ma Rainey" in 1932 about how "When Ma Rainey / comes to town" people everywhere would hear her sing.
+In 1981, Sandra Lieb wrote the first full-length book about Rainey titled Mother of the Blues: A Study of Ma Rainey.

 Ma Rainey's Black Bottom, a 1982 play by August Wilson, is a fictionalized account of a recording of her song of the same title set in 1927.
-Theresa Merritt and Whoopi Goldberg starred as Rainey in the Original and Revival Broadway productions, respectively.
+Theresa Merritt and Whoopi Goldberg starred as Rainey in the original and revival Broadway productions, respectively.
 Viola Davis portrayed Rainey in the 2020 film adaptation of the play and was nominated for the Academy Award for Best Actress.

 Mo'Nique played Rainey in the 2015 television film Bessie about the life of Bessie Smith, for which she earned a nomination for Primetime Emmy Award for Outstanding Supporting Actress in a Limited Series or Movie.